Veterinarian-Issued Health Certificates for Traveling

 Travel With Your Pet

-A Health Certificate shows that your pet meets all the health requirements of the place you are traveling too.
+A Veterinary Health Certificate shows that your pet meets all the health requirements of the place you are traveling too.

 You will need to get your pet vaccinated and start researching the required tests your cat or dog needs for travel as soon as possible.
 The USDA-APHIS office states that veterinarian issued health certificates have to be completed within exact time frame based on the state’s or country’s destination requirements.
 Please remember that Hawaii’s health certificate requirements are very similar to an international health certificate.